 The preaching task as spiritual journey.
 An in-depth encounter with God and neighbor at the intersection of the Bible's narratives, the preacher's life, and the larger community issues.
-3 credit hours M. Williams
+3 credit hours embodying and performing biblical stories and then reflecting orally and corporately on those experiences using performance criticism as the basis for this analysis and evaluation.
+The skills learned will inform practices in a multitude of formational ministry settings.
+3 credit hours